Swarajjag10/Mutli-Medicinal_plants_Classification/README.md

-# 🌿 Medicinal Plant Identification using Deep Learning
+# 🌿 Medicinal Plant Identification using Deep Learning (Present)

 This repository presents our research and implementation of a **multi-organ medicinal plant classification system** using advanced deep learning techniques.
 We explore the visual characteristics of **leaf, bark, stem, and flower** parts of medicinal plants to build a high-accuracy recognition system.